-Furthermore, fobbing customers off with blatant lies and trying to muddy the waters on consumer rights can only exacerbate a firm’s future problems as consumers are more aware of their rights now than ever before and will often swallow up as much time, money and resources as it takes to seek redress.
+Fobbing customers off with blatant lies and trying to muddy the waters on consumer rights can only exacerbate a firm’s future problems as consumers are more aware of their rights now than ever before and many will often swallow up as much time, money and resources as it takes to seek redress.

 By doing this you can restore a customer’s faith and trust in your brand, improve customer satisfaction, customer loyalty and increase sales.

 That’s a win-win for everyone.
 Not really that difficult is it?
-Except it is in the UK and I specialise in slicing through everything based on a lifetime of having to deal with rogue firms and shoddy service over the years.
-That inspired me to write a consumer book to help others do the same and I have saved many people hundreds of thousands of pounds ever since.
+Except it is in the UK, and I specialise in slicing through everything based on a lifetime of having to deal with rogue firms and shoddy service over the years.